 Butler Hospital to Host Professional Education Series

 An upcoming professional lecture titled Trauma Systems Therapy: Practical Treatment for Complex Trauma-Related Problems, presented by Dr. Glenn Saxe on Friday, May 8th, will outline a practical approach for working with traumatized individuals.
 Using principles from the treatment model: Trauma Systems Therapy, the assessment of how children become dysregulated in specific contexts will be detailed.
-For more information, please email firstname.lastname@example.org or call 401-455-6265.
-Click here to register online.
+To register call 401-455-6265.
 This lecture counts for 3 CEUs, CMEs, Nursing Education Credits.
 Details

 New Book Explores Acceptance and Mindfulness Therapy for Psychosis